-5. Conclusion
+5. CONCLUSION

 Short-term load forecast is an essential part of electric power system planning and operation.
 Forecasted values of system load affect the decisions made for unit commitment and security assessment, which have a direct impact on operational costs and system security.
 Conventional regression methods are used by most power companies for load forecasting.
 However, due to the nonlinear relationship between load and factors affecting it, conventional methods are not sufficient enough to provide accurate load forecast or to consider the seasonal variations of load.
 ANN-based load forecasting methods can deal with 24-hour-ahead load forecasting by using forecasted weather input variables, which can lead to high forecasting errors in case of rapid weather changes.
+An adaptive neural network based fuzzy inference system (ANFIS) is where the learning processes are performed by interleaving the optimization of the antecedent and conclusion parts parameters.
+We believe ANNs permit modelling of complex and nonlinear relationships through training with the use of historical data and can therefore be used in models based on weather information without the need for assumptions for any functional relationship between load and weather variables

-This paper presents our early stage attempts to create a novel neural network based approach for short-term load forecasting that uses the correlated weather data for training, validating and testing of a neural network.
+This paper presents a novel neural network-based approach for short-term load forecasting that uses the correlated weather data for training, validating and testing of a neural network.
 Correlation analysis of weather data determines the input parameters of the neural networks.
 The suitability of the proposed approach is illustrated through an application to the actual load data of the Irish Electricity Market.
-We may also make used of Microsoft Azure Machine Learning and IBM APIs cognos for experimenting with different ML algorithms.
+We may also make use of Microsoft Azure Machine Learning and IBM APIs cognos for experimenting with different ML algorithms.
 Azure ML could be useful as quick and easy to export to web services and bring online with minimum fuss.
 It has a wide range of plug-ins.
 A problem however is that it is a black box and but still potentially useful for early stage quick tests.